Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Key Dates

-Tuesday 31st October 2024
+Friday 31st October 2025

 Submit your Secondary Common Application Form to your Local Authority

-Monday 3rd March 2025
+Monday 2nd March 2026

 National Offer Day: Emails sent after 4pm and letters sent 1st class post

-Monday 17th March 2025
+Monday 16th March 2026

 Deadline for late applications and waiting list requests to be included in the Kent County Council reallocation stage.

-Also the date by which places should be accepted or declined to the school
+Also the date by which places should be accepted or declined to the school.

 4pm deadline for lodging appeals.
-Appeals lodged later than this date may not be heard until the second tranche which could be September 2024.
+Appeals lodged later than this date may not be heard until the second tranche which could be September 2026.

 Kent County Council to reallocate places that have become available from the school's waiting list.